caddyserver/website/src/docs/markdown/extending-caddy/placeholders.md

 If you are not yet familiar with placeholders, start by reading [here](/docs/conventions#placeholders)!

-## Placeholder Parsing Rules & Gotchas
+## Placeholder Internals

-If you wish to use placeholders in your Caddy plugin, you must accept placeholders strings, in format `{foo}` as valid configuration values, and parse them at runtime
+Internally, placeholders are simply a string in format `{foo.bar}` used as valid configuration values, which is later parsed at runtime.

-Placeholders-like strings which start with a dollar sign (`{$foo}`), are evaulated at Caddyfile parse time, and do not need to be dealt with by your plugin.
+Placeholders-like strings which start with a dollar sign (`{$FOO}`), are evaulated at Caddyfile parse time, and do not need to be dealt with by your plugin.
 This is because these are not placeholders, but Caddyfile-specific [environmental variable substitution](/docs/caddyfile/concepts/#environmental-variables), they just happen to share the `{}` syntax.

 It is therefore important to understand that `{env.HOST}` is inherently different from something like `{$HOST}`